laststance/react-typescript-todomvc-2022/README.md

 yarn install # or npm install
 ```

 After that you can lunch App with `yarn start` command. 😎

+And Todo source code is putting [src/](https://github.com/laststance/react-typescript-todo-example-2020/tree/master/src) directory.

 ### 📝 Editor
 If you're going to code reading for learn, I recommend you [VScode](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/).